beejjorgensen/bgnet/src/bgnet.md

 How do stream sockets achieve this high level of data transmission quality?
-They use a protocol called "The Transmission Control Protocol", otherwise known as [ix[TCP]] "TCP" (see [fl[RFC 793|https://tools.ietf.org/html/rfc793]] for extremely detailed info on TCP).
+They use a protocol called "The Transmission Control Protocol", otherwise known as [ix[TCP]] "TCP" (see [flrfc[RFC 793|793]] for extremely detailed info on TCP).
 TCP makes sure your data arrives sequentially and error-free.
-You may have heard "TCP" before as the better half of "TCP/IP" where [ix[IP]]  "IP" stands for "Internet Protocol" (see [fl[RFC 791|https://tools.ietf.org/html/rfc791]]).
+You may have heard "TCP" before as the better half of "TCP/IP" where [ix[IP]]  "IP" stands for "Internet Protocol" (see [flrfc[RFC 791|791]]).
 IP deals primarily with Internet routing and is not generally responsible for data integrity.

 Cool. [ix[socket!datagram]] What about Datagram sockets?
 Why are they called connectionless?
 What is the deal, here, anyway?
 Why are they